NikKowPHP/social-brain/introduction.md

 What if you could see those rules?
 What if you could debug a difficult conversation before it even starts, transforming the pain of miscommunication into the power of connection?

 This book is the result of that investigation.
 It is the map I wished I'd had on my journey.
-I will share the source code I discovered and hand you a complete toolkit of neuroscience-backed protocols I developed—a system I call **The Conductor Method™**.
+I will share the source code I discovered and hand you a complete toolkit of neuroscience-backed protocols I developed—a system I call **The Conductor Method**.

 ---
 > ### **CRITICAL WARNING: Where This Toolkit Ends and Professional Help Begins**